Underground: The Julian Assange Story

 Underground: The Julian Assange Story is an Australian television film produced for Network Ten.
 It premiered at the 2012 Toronto International Film Festival and aired on Network Ten on 7 October 2012.
-The film draws its title from Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier, a 1997 book by Suelette Dreyfus, researched by Julian Assange, but the film bears little relation to the book itself, which catalogues the exploits of a group of Australian, American, and British hackers during the 1980s and early 1990s, among them Assange himself.
-The film was not approved by Julian Assange, Wikileaks or any other member of the Assange family, and there was no collaboration with the Assanges or Wikileaks during the making of the film.
-However, Julian Assange subsequently had "a very favourable response to the movie".
+The film describes the exploits of a group of Australian, American, and British computer hackers during the 1980s and early 1990s, among them famous Australian hacker Julian Assange.

-Filmed in and around Melbourne, the film was written and directed by Robert Connolly and produced by Matchbox Pictures' Helen Bowden, with Tony Ayres and Rick Maier serving as Executive Producers.
-It stars Alex Williams as Julian Assange, alongside Rachel Griffiths, Anthony LaPaglia and Laura Wheelwright.

 Synopsis

-In 1989, known as 'Mendax', Assange and two friends formed a group called the 'International Subversives'.
-Using early home computers and defining themselves as 'white hat hackers' – those who look but don't steal – they broke into some of the world's most powerful and secretive organisations.
-They were young, brilliant, and in the eyes of the US Government, a major threat to national security.

-At the urging of the FBI, the Australian Federal Police set up a special taskforce to catch them.
-But at a time when most Australian police had never seen a computer, let alone used one, they had to figure out just where to begin.
+In 1989, known as "Mendax", Assange and two friends formed a group called the International Subversives.
+Using early home computers and defining themselves as "white hat hackers" – those who look but don't steal – they broke into some of the world's most powerful and secretive organisations.
+They were in the eyes of the US Government, a major threat to national security.
+At the urging of the FBI, the Australian Federal Police set up a special taskforce to catch them, but, lacking the skills, first had to figure out where to begin.

-Police ingenuity and old-fashioned detective work are pitted against nimble, highly skilled young men in this new crime frontier.
-What follows is a game of cat and mouse through the electronic underground of Melbourne.